danica-taylor/danica-taylor/README.md

 *A passionate full-stack web developer from New Zealand*

+👩‍💻 I am currently working on a collaboration Project Developed by SLAiN: Character/skill tracking application

+👯 I am looking to collaborate on projects that will challenge me to use my full-stack skills

 📫 Reach Me @ dctaylor101@gmail.com

-👩‍💻 I am currently working on
-- Collaboration Project Developed by SLAiN: Character/skill tracking application

-👯 I am looking to collaborate on
-- Projects that will challenge me to use my full-stack skills